Pages

 Remove the pie pan from the freezer.
 Transfer the pie filling to the frozen pie shell, spreading it out evenly.
 Sprinkle the remaining 3/4 cup of chocolate chips over the top of the pie.

 To bake: Cover the crimped edges of the pie with aluminum foil to prevent the crust from browning too quickly.
 Bake for 30 minutes with the edges covered.
 Remove from the oven, carefully remove the foil, return the pie to the oven and bake for an additional 30-40 minutes.
-Test the pie by sticking a knife into the center of the filling.
+Test the pie by inserting a knife into the center of the filling.
 The knife should come out clean with no clumps of filling clinging to it.
 If necessary, bake for an additional 5 minute and test again.
 Allow the pie to cool on a wire rack before slicing.